nwk0112-collab/Agentic-Rag-Driver/README.md

 ## Citation

-If you find our work helpful, feel free to give us a cite.
+If you think our work is helpful, please feel free to give us a cite.

 ```
 @misc{DIVER,